 This article is a guide to couples who are a bit hesitant to book a photoshoot and need some convincing.
 So here are some tips to nail your couples shoot...and have the best time while you're at it!

-Getting your picture taken definitely isn’t easy for most people, especially when it involves their other half as well.
-Whether it’s because you feel awkward in front of the camera, don’t like to be the center of attention, aren’t a big fan of PDA, or just because you are super shy/introverted, the idea of having a camera pointed at you often feels quite daunting.
-So, how to nail your couple shoot and have the best time while you’re at it?
+I find that most of the couples who reach out to me often describe themselves as 'camera-shy' or 'uncomfortable in front of the camera'.
+And I get it.
+Whether it's because you instantly start feeling self-conscious, don't like to be the center of attention, aren't a big fan of PDA, or just because you are super shy/introverted, the idea of having a camera pointed at you can be quite daunting.
+So, how to nail your couple shoot and have the best time while you're at it?

 Fear no more, I've got a few tips to help you prepare, relax, and feel more at ease for your upcoming couples shoot.